TwoRavens/TwoRavens/documentation/local_install.md

 - You should see ```tworavensproject.settings.local_settings```

-### See if Django is configured ok and create the database
+### See if Django is configured ok, initialize and run the web server

 This command is run within the ```TwoRavens``` directory with the virtualenv activated: